MattDoesAThing/yuzu-wiki/Typical-Git-Workflow.md

 ## Scenario C: I made a commit and want to add other changes to it

-To append changes to the most recently made commit, simply:
+To append changes to the most recently made commit, simply perform the following:

 1. Stage the changed files to append to the commit with either:
     * `git add <list of files separated by spaces>`